chrisfcarroll/Azure-VM-Run/README.md

 Will tell you more.

-## 2. By using an Azure Data Science Virtual Machine image
+## Option 2.
+Using an Azure Data Science Virtual Machine image

 _NB to copy and paste into a non-powershell shell, replace the backtick line-continuation marks with backslash before pasting_
 ```